jonatan5524/anti-virus/README.md

 # Anti-Virus
-Anti-Virus project for 13 class. support all platform, tested on windows 10 and ubuntu version 18
+Anti-Virus project written in Java with Spring Framework for 13 class. support all platform, tested on windows 10 and ubuntu version 18.

 ## Need to be installed:
 * java